spectral-cockpit/opusreader2/README.md

 ## 🪩 Highlights and disclaimer

 The Bruker corporation does not hand out any official documentation of the OPUS file format.
 Hence it is proprietary.
-Luckily we have made our we our colleagues have our official ways around it through community efforts (see credits).
+Luckily we and our colleagues from the open source spectroscopy community have made our official ways around it (see credits).
 We from spectral-cockpit are happy to contribute a state-of-the-art binary reader.
+It is a solid foundation to your spectroscopy workflow, thanks to:

 We are currently at mid-development phase.
 The core API of `opusreader2::read_opus()` has been solidified and we are not planning major user-facing design changes.
 We plan more features in additional functions downstream.
 For example, to exact specific parts of interest like measurement metadata or to accomplish read workflows for custom environments.